Keto and Food Allergies vs Digestion Issues

 The Impact of Avoiding Allergenic Foods

-Sometimes, the foods we love don't love us back.
-But identifying and avoiding them can have remarkable effects on our health.
+Identifying and avoiding allergenic foods can have remarkable effects on our health.

 Data from The Journal of American Dietetic Association shows that 65% of individuals experienced improvements after an elimination diet guided by food sensitivity tests.